-We are grateful for the existing and new partnerships that will be formed to make the difference we are committed to making.
-We are in this together.
-Thank you for being a partner with us for life's journey.
+These priorities will guide our Community Benefit Implementation Plan's objectives, projects, metrics and partners.
+We are grateful for the existing and new partnerships that will be formed to make the difference we are committed to having in these areas.
+We know we are in this together and appreciate all of your engagement.